ZmnSCPxj/cldcb/README.md

 C-Lightning Dynamic Channel Backup Mechanism
 ============================================

+> WARNING: This `README` is "what I want cldcb to be", not what it is right now!

 This backup mechanism is composed of many parts:

 * `cldcb-server` which can safely be run on somebody else computer,